pgassmann/puppet-letsencrypt_nginx/README.md

 ## Module Description

-The goal of this module is to enable ssl on puppet managed resources like nginx_vhosts as simple as possible.
+The goal of this module is to enable ssl on puppet managed nginx vhosts as simple as possible.
 The module reuses the domains configured in the vhost server_name

 For the authorization, the webroot challenge is used and a custom location is